mlin/spVCF/doc/SPEC.md

           V[i,j] otherwise.
 ```

-Here 'identical' covers all QC measures exactly.
+Here 'identical' covers all the QC measures exactly, assuming they have the same order from row to row.
 Such exact repetition is common in pVCF produced using tools like [GATK GenotypeGVCFs](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_variantutils_GenotypeGVCFs.php) and [GLnexus](https://github.com/dnanexus-rnd/GLnexus), which merge gVCF or similar files summarizing reference coverage in lengthy bands.

-For clarity, the list of "quotable" GTs enumerated above shows diploid genotypes only.
-In general, quotable GTs are those whose constituent allele calls are either all reference (0), or all non-called (.).
+For clarity, the list of "quotable" GTs enumerated above shows diploid genotypes only; in general, quotable GTs are those whose constituent allele calls are either all reference (0), or all non-called (.).

 Second, within each row of `S`, consecutive runs of quotation marks are abbreviated with a text integer, so for example a horizontal run of 42 quotes is written `"42` and tab-delimited from adjacent cells.
 The result is a ragged, tab-delimited matrix.